curityio/istio-demo-installation/README.md

 ## Deploy a Minimal Web Component

-To understand the basics of how Kubernetes and Istio work, run this script:
+To understand the basics of how Kubernetes and Istio work, run this script and see its resources:

 - ./deploy-webhost.sh

- Then browse to the web URL to see the component successfully render some HTML:
+ Then browse to the web URL to see the component successfully render some trivial HTML:

 - https://web.example.com

+## View Sidecar Components

+Note how the web host's pods now include a sidecar component called 'istio-proxy':

+- POD=$(kubectl get pods -o name | grep webhost)
+- kubectl describe $POD

+This is because the create-cluster.sh script made Istio injection the default behavior:

+- kubectl label namespace default istio-injection=enabled

+Generally an Istio cluster can have a mix of Istio components and Non Istio components.\
+Istio components use built in Mutual TLS when they call each other, but interop is also supported.

 ## Deploy the Curity Identity Server